pymc-devs/pymc-examples/examples/variational_inference/bayesian_neural_network_advi.myst.md

 trace = approx.sample(draws=5000)
 ```

 Now that we trained our model, lets predict on the hold-out set using a posterior predictive check (PPC).
-We can use {func}`~pymc.sampling.sample_posterior_predictive` to generate new data (in this case class predictions) from the posterior (sampled from the variational estimation).
+We can use {func}`~pymc.sample_posterior_predictive` to generate new data (in this case class predictions) from the posterior (sampled from the variational estimation).

 ```{code-cell} ipython3
 ---